shinyikang/IntroToIM/midterm_project/README.md

 Thankfully, most of what I planned for the HappyBag turned out to work properly.
 However, there exist some places for improvement.
 Firstly, although the bag looks clear and simple on the outside, there are a lot of wires inside that make it look messy and not practical for usage.
 Therefore, I would like to find a way to better organize the wires, especially to prevent them from getting damaged or messed up in some way.
-Secondly, I can replace the power source for my project from my computer to a portable USB charger.
-This way, the bag is portable and can be worn anywhere without the need of a computer!
+Secondly, I realized that the buzzer and the servo don't operate together, in which when the buzzer is singing, the servo stops rotating.
+Fortunately, this turned out to be actually better because the servo motor is too loud.

 ### Schematic